 What is the ULEZ?

-Entering the ULEZ costs £12.50 and, unlike the current Congestion Charge Zone (CCZ), the fee applies no matter what time you travel: 24 hours a day, 365 days a year.
+Entering the ULEZ costs £12.50 and, unlike the Congestion Charge (which costs £11.50), the fee applies no matter what time you travel: 24 hours a day, 365 days a year.
 The ULEZ will expand in years to come, too.

 London ULEZ – where and when

-At its inception on April 8 2019, the ULEZ will cover the same area as the current CCZ.
+The ULEZ covers the same area as the current CCZ.
 It’s a relatively small patch in central London below Camden, cutting through Westminster, to the left of Tower Hamlets and above Southwark.
 It covers 8.1 square miles and makes up just 1.3 percent of Greater London.

 However, the ULEZ will get bigger in October 2021, when the North and South Circular roads will serve as the new boundaries.
-While the CCZ stops just before Camden, for example, the ULEZ post-October 2021 will cut off part-way into Barnet.
+While the Congestion Charge stops just before Camden, for example, the ULEZ post-October 2021 will cut off part-way into Barnet.